ancuongnguyen07/AdvancedNetworking/assignments/task-002/task-002.md

    parallel.

-4. When you have finished sending the requested number of bytes, you should output the following to terminal: "`Wrote N bytes of character C`".
+4. When you have finished sending the requested number of bytes, you should output the following to terminal: "`Wrote N bytes of byte B`".
 A new request may arrive from _adnet-agent_, with similar 5-byte format, to which you should respond in the same way as described above.
 If _adnet-agent_ does not need more data from this socket, it closes the TCP connection.
 Your program should therefore be able to handle closing TCP connection without problems.
-Not that while one connection closes, there may be others still open, performing transmission.
+Not that while one connection closes, there may be other connections still open, performing transmission.

 5. When _adnet-agent_ has closed all connections it opened in the beginning, this assignment is complete and successful.